OneYellowLemon/MyActivityPlanner/README.md

 ---

-### 4. As a user, I can view a list of all upcoming activities today
+### 4. As a user, I can view a list of all upcoming activities today so that I can see what is happening

 **Given**: The user has authenticated